ardanlabs/kit/pool/README.md

 # pool
     import "github.com/ardanlabs/kit/pool"

-Package work manages a pool of routines to perform work.
+Package pool manages a pool of routines to perform work.
 It does so my providing a Do function that will block when the pool is busy.
 This also allows the pool to monitor and report pushback.
 The pool also supports the dynamic re-sizing of the number of routines in the pool.